tillberg/gut/README.md

 listen for file changes, and then orchestrates calls to gut-commands (such as gut-add or gut-fetch) on each system in order to keep all systems up-to-date.

+**gut-sync** has been tested on and between **OSX** and **Ubuntu**.

 ![Animated Gif showing git folders syncing over gut](https://www.tillberg.us/c/b7d8d602e634931c50f957aeb58f9a2c5c4931545b96d6f276cb45d1eca434fe/gut-git.gif)

+### Comparison with Similar Tools

+There are some other really awesome (perhaps more awesome for your use case) file sync tools out there.
+Here are the big differientiators (and may count as plusses or minuses for you) for **gut-sync** as compared to others:

+- **gut-sync uses git under the hood**. (*well, "gut", a [machine-renamed][machine-renamed] version of git*)
+  - If you already know git, or are an expert using git, then you can use that experience to configure, tweak, and explore/modify the gut-sync history.
+  - If you are not familiar at all with git, you may prefer another tool that exposes history/versions in a more user-friendly way.
+  - If you want to sync a lot of large files, or large rapidly-changing files, the overhead of using git (which never deletes history) may be too expensive.
+- **gut-sync communicates and deploys itself via SSH**.
+  - If you already use SSH everywhere, then this means deploying and using **gut-sync** will be easy.
+  - If you don't use SSH, then another tool may be a better fit.

+Here's a short list of some other tools you might want to check out:

+- [Syncthing][Syncthing]: Really fantastic cross-platform open-source (MPLv2) sync daemon built around its own synchronization protocol.
+Runs a web GUI locally for easy setup.
+- [Unison][Unison], [SparkleShare][SparkleShare]: Similar, open-source yet somewhat-abandoned sync tools.
+- Finally, there are [Dropbox][Dropbox], [Google Drive][Google Drive], and many other similar hosted file sync services.
+These services store and transmit through a third party, which may incur latency and monetary cost in addition to reduced privacy/security.

 Installation via curlbash
 =========================